-Report on Compliance for Each Major Federal and State Program
+Report on Compliance for Each Major Federal Program

-We have audited Texas Southmost College District's compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State of Texas Uniform Grant Management Standards that could have a direct and material effect on each of Texas Southmost College District's major federal and state programs for the year ended August 31, 2019.
-Texas Southmost College District's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Texas Southmost College District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State of Texas Uniform Grant Management Standards that could have a direct and material effect on each of the District's major federal programs for the year ended August 31, 2020.
+The District's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.